ontodev/nanobot.rs/examples/penguins/README.md

 a member of the
 [Long Term Ecological Research Network](https://lternet.edu/).

-See the [README](../README.md) in the parent directory for more information.
+See the [README](../README.md) in the parent directory for more information about how to install and run Nanobot for these examples.

 ## Examples